51Degrees/documentation/src/devicedetection/features/useragentclienthints.md

 ### Key
 - x = This value is required in order to determine the component.
-- x* = This value is not required, but if provided will allow more detailed results.
+- x* = This value is not required, but if provided may return more detailed results.
 - y and z = One of these values are required.
-Supplying y will enable a more accurate result and removes the need to supply z.
+Supplying y may return a more accurate result and removes the need to supply z.

 |UA-CH header|Hardware|Platform|Browser/App|
 |---|---|---|---|